MaterializeInc/materialize/doc/developer/guide-testing.md

   2. Additional test files from CockroachDB are in [test/sqllogictest/cockroach](/test/sqllogictest/cockroach).
 Note that we certainly don't pass every Cockroach sqllogictest test at the moment.
-You can see the latest status at https://mtrlz.dev/civiz.

   3. Additional Materialize-specific sqllogictest files live in [test/sqllogictest](/test/sqllogictest).